r0but/SoliPort/README.md

 # SoliPort
 This began as a quick and dirty attempt to modify my game Soliton to use the SFML graphics library instead of the command terminal.
-However, I want to move on, so this is now the official version of Soliton that will be released.
+However, it has quickly turned into the main version of the game.
+The other repository - github.com/r0but/soliton - is deprecated.

 Its web site is: https://sites.google.com/site/solitongame